Faculty & Staff

 - Broken or bent keys shall be handled through a routine work order request, provided that all portions of the key are available.
 If all portions of a broken key cannot be produced then it will be treated as a “lost key”.

-- For employees whose employment is terminated involuntarily and/or not in good standing, The Office of Human Resources shall notify the leadership within Access Control of the pending termination.
-Human Resources shall also inform the supervisor of his/her responsibility to ensure that the keys are returned.
-Access Control will issue the supervisor a list of keys and a Key Return Form, which is to be returned to Access Control.
+- For employees who are terminated involuntarily and/or not in good standing, Human Resources shall also inform the supervisor of his/her responsibility to ensure that the keys are collected from the employee and returned.
+Access Control will issue the supervisor a list of keys that need to be collected.
+After collection, the supervisor shall return the keys to the Facilities main office as described above.
+The supervisor shall keep the key return receipt on file.

 - All vendors and contractors requiring access to portions of The College must make arrangements for college-approved escorts.
 Temporary key assignments will be issued only to TCNJ staff, NOT to outside vendors.